-Never grind in a needle into its seat with emery; rub it in only with the finger and thumb.
+Never grind in a needle into its seat with emery; rub it in only with the finger and thumb

-To see the petrol level, unscrew the lid.
-The level should be not quite up to the domed top of the float.
+To see the petrol level, unscrew the fid.
+The level should be not quite up to the domed

 (e).
 ENGINE WILL NOT START AFTER HAVING TRIED AIR LEVER SHUT AND HALF-OPEN.
 Make sure there is a good spark at the plug by taking it out and actually seeing the spark when the engine is being turned over with the plug resting on the cylinder.